 You want to stay away from interlaced coil mattresses, air mattresses, and very firm mattresses because typically they are not flexible enough to bend enough to accommodate a base.

 Latex mattresses, memory foam mattresses, individually-wrapped coil mattresses, and hybrid mattresses typically provide the flexibility, thickness, and durability you need to enjoy your base to the fullest, without damaging it or your mattress.
-However, there are some chambered air mattresses that are flexible enough for an adjustable base.
+However, there are some chambered air mattresses and ultra firm mattresses that are flexible enough for an adjustable base.